 - post-secondary institutions and regulatory bodies

-The Veterinary Technology Program is accredited by the American Veterinary Medical Association since 1995.
+The Veterinary Technology Program is accredited by the American Veterinary Medical Association since 1996, and the next accreditation visit is scheduled for 2023.

 In order to practice as a Veterinary Technologist in Puerto Rico, graduates must take the Puerto Rico Veterinary Technology Board Test (PRVTT), offered by Junta Examinadora de Médicos Veterinarios de Puerto Rico.
 Graduates performance in the Puerto Rico Veterinary Technology Board Test for the last three years is as follows: